abs-tudelft/vhdmmio/doc/md/axi.md

 not implemented.
 Going from a 32-bit bus to a 64-bit bus on the other hand is perfectly fine, since this just makes the logical register for the AXI field wider than the bus, following `vhdmmio`'s normal rules.
-Just make sure that bit 2 of the field's address is
+Just make sure that bit 2 of the field's address is zero.

 `axi` fields support multiple outstanding requests.
 The amount of outstanding requests supported is controlled centrally in the register file